siran/writing/books/A New Vision Of Money/A New Vision Of Money - 102 The desire to possess.md

 > about "protecting the name" we mentioned before. ([CE T-2.I.4](https://acimce.app/:T-2.I.4))

-This is telling us that we first twisted the attraction of God into the desire of posessing people.
+This is telling us that we first twisted the attraction of God into the desire of possessing people.
 As we saw, this ends up making us feel like we can hurt others.
 So, we devised a solution: We can keep our desire to possess external things without being harmful to others, and hopefully this would save us from feeling sinful and keep us away from the fear this produces.

-The "protecting the name" susperstition was an old jewish belief that people could be saved from death by changing their names.
+The "protecting the name" superstition was an old Jewish belief that people could be saved from death by changing their names.
 The idea was that, once the angel of death came for them, he would not find them, as their name would not match the name he had on his list.